huawei-noah/Efficient-AI-Backbones/readme.md

 ## Implementation

-The code provides the TensorFlow code and pretrained model of GhostNet on ImageNet.
+This repo provides the TensorFlow code and pretrained model of GhostNet on ImageNet.
+The PyTorch implementation can be found [here](https://github.com/iamhankai/ghostnet.pytorch).

 `myconv2d.py` implemented `GhostModule` and `ghost_net.py` implemented `GhostNet`.